bstarynk/bismon/bootsyntax.md

 and unique in the directory.
 Files are loaded by ascending positive numbers (e.g. `store1.bismon` first).

-Each load file defines a collection of objects.
+Each load file requires some modules -perhaps none- then defines a collection of objects.
+A module requirement line starts with `!^` followed by the module's id.
 Each object definition starts with a line beginning with `!(` then immediately the object-id.
 After that start-marker we can have other lines.
 They are ended by the end-marker, i.e. '!)' followed by the same object-id or the nil id.

 The possible boot directives inside an object definition include: